Asian shares mixed as Korean tensions persist

 TOKYO (AP) — Asian shares are mixed Monday as worries over tensions on the Korean Peninsula persist following a failed missile launch by North Korea over the weekend.
-The Hong Kong and Australian markets were closed for Easter holidays.
+Markets in Hong Kong and Australia were closed for Easter holidays.

-NORTH KOREA: The region remained jittery amid worries about North Korea’s nuclear weapons program and the failed missile launch.
-U.S. Vice President Mike Pence visited a military base near the Demilitarized Zone separating the Koreas on Monday.
+NORTH KOREA: The region remains jittery over North Korea’s nuclear weapons program and the failed missile launch.
+During a visit to a military base near the Demilitarized Zone separating the Koreas on Monday, U.S. Vice President Mike Pence warned that “the era of strategic impatience is over.”
+He added, “We want to see North Korea abandon its reckless path of the development of nuclear weapons, and also its continual use and testing of ballistic missiles is unacceptable.”

-UPBEAT CHINA: Official data showed that China’s economic growth ticked higher to 6.9 percent in January-March, compared with the previous quarter’s 6.8 percent expansion.
-It’s the second straight quarter that the world’s second-biggest economy China’s economy has accelerated, in a sign that a rebound is gaining momentum after last year’s economic growth was its slowest pace in nearly three decades.
+UPBEAT CHINA: China’s economy expanded at a faster-than-expected 6.9 percent in January-March, up from 6.8 percent in the previous quarter.
+China’s economy has been gaining momentum after last year’s economic growth was the slowest in nearly three decades.

 Most Read Stories